SMPTE/rp268-3/README.md

 This Recommended Practice specifies test images and a procedure to check correct operation of ST 268-2 DPX reader implementations.

-The software elements for this document are located in the following repository: https://github.com/SMPTE/rp268-3-a
+The non-prose elements (software, images, reference files) for this document are located in the following repository: https://github.com/SMPTE/rp268-3-a

 ## Background